oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ### Ensuring Host Callback Stack Headroom

-With Polyglot Isolates, the `--engine.HostCallStackHeadRoom` option can require a minimum stack size that is guaranteed when performing a host callback.
+With Polyglot Isolates, the `--engine.HostCallStackHeadRoom` ensures a minimum stack space available when performing a host callback.
-If the available stack size drops below the specified threshold, the host callback fails.
+The host callback fails if the available stack size drops below the specified threshold.

 ### Memory Protection